ipogorel/periscope-widgets-datatables/README.md

-# periscope-abstractions
+# periscope-wigdets-datatables

-This library is part of the [Periscope] platform and contains an abstractions layer.
+This library is part of the [Periscope] platform and contains Datatables.net grid implementation

 ## Running The App